hashicorp/terraform-provider-tls/.github/CONTRIBUTING.md

 has to be considered in the context of the thousands/millions of configurations in which this provider is used.
 This is great as your contribution can have a big positive impact, but we have to assess potential negative impact too (e.g. breaking existing configurations).

+We delineated some basic [design principles](../DESIGN.md), to help development decisions and directions.
+To help your contribution, please familiarise yourself with them.

 To provide some safety to the wider provider ecosystem, we strictly follow [semantic versioning](https://semver.org/) and HashiCorp's own